In Vitro Fertilization in New Jersey

 Choosing the Number of Embryos to Transfer

-Increasing the number of embryos transferred into the uterus increases the chance for a resulting pregnancy, up to a point.
-The more embryos returned to the uterus, the higher the risk of multiple gestation.
+Increasing the number of embryos transferred into the uterus increases the chance of a resulting pregnancy, up to a point.
+The more embryos returned to the uterus, the higher the risk of multiple gestations.
 Our team of doctors, nurses, and embryologists will help you determine the best number of embryos to transfer in your individual situation.
-Our goal is to optimize the pregnancy rate while reducing the risk of high-order multiple gestation.
-The decision is based on your willingness to risk multiple gestation and your openness to the possibility of choosing selective reduction of fetuses in the event that there are triplets or more.
+Our goal is to optimize the pregnancy rate while reducing the risk of high-order multiple gestations.
+The decision is based on your willingness to risk multiple gestations and your openness to the possibility of choosing selective reduction of fetuses in the event that there are triplets or more.
 Other important factors are your age, the reason for your infertility and the quality of the embryos to transfer.
-Patients under the age of 35 typically have only one embryo transferred if the embryos are of average or above average quality.

 Many patients find that they have “extra” embryos beyond those needed for transfer into the uterus.
-The advance of embryo cryopreservation is to give the patients an added chance of achieving a pregnancy without having to undergo a complete IVF stimulation cycle.
+The advantage of embryo cryopreservation is to give the patients an added chance of achieving a pregnancy without having to undergo a complete IVF stimulation cycle if their fresh embryo transfer is unsuccessful.
 In the long run, embryo cryopreservation improves the likelihood of conception at a decreased cost.

-Cryopreservation is performed on embryos between the second and sixth day of culture, thus it is done before you know if you have become pregnant from the fresh cycle.
-Thawing and transfer of the embryos is performed in a programmed cycle, which includes administration of Lupron, Estrogen pills and patches, and Progesterone supplements.
+Cryopreservation is typically performed on embryos on the fifth day of culture, thus it is done before you know if you have become pregnant from the fresh cycle.
+The thawing and transferring of the embryos are performed in a programmed cycle, which includes administration of Lupron, Estrogen pills and patches, and Progesterone supplements.
 Cryopreservation does not cause birth defects.